OnlinePseudonym/frontend-nanodegree-arcade-game/README.md

 ## Description

-This is a simple matching game with 8 pairs of matching cards face down on the game board
+This is arcade game clone in which you need to avoid enemies and cross the road.

 ## Instructions

-Open the index.html in your browser and click the play button to begin game, click cards to flip them over.
+Open the index.html in your browser and click the play button to begin game, use your arrow keys to navigate the game board and avoid the bugs.
+Reach the water to pass the level.

 ## License